ashutoshmjain/gita/src/thought.md

 ---

 Sanskrit word `Aavahan` translates to 'Invocation', albeit a wider abstraction. `Aavahan` is a marathon ritual of introspection and meditation.
 To an observer, it appears you are broadcasting an intense call to action - seeking every corner for possible help - though internally, you are prepared - with or without material support.
 You probably instantiate a divine force within !
 In Hindu tradition, one of the three primal forces - `Bramh, Vishnu or Siva` are invoked to sustain unwavering commitment.
-For example `Rama`, before calling for  a bridge to Lanka, the first ever over ocean, invoked `Siva` - zenith of conscious experience.
+For example `Rama`, before calling for  a bridge to Lanka, invoked `Siva` - zenith of conscious experience.

 Scribing `Mahabharata` was one such venture.
 It was the beginning of written narratives.
 Sage writer and teacher of all races [^races], `Krishna Dwaipayana` invoked `Bramh`.
-Not only did he need all-pervading information within -  he must seek permission to open mortals' access to the past, and to the future.
+Not only did he need all-pervading information within -  he must seek permission to open us mortals' access to the past - and to the future.
 He must align himself to the continuum before introducing text to a vocal and verbose world.

 Text was the new way - to store manifolds of lore.
 As `Mahabharata`grew into encyclopedia scale, it attracted readers - a natural pull rather than coercion.
 Challenges are invitations to seekers - Mount Everest always attracts climbers !